Head of State (2003 film)

 Head of State is a 2003 American political comedy film directed, written by, produced by and starring Chris Rock and co-starring Bernie Mac.
 It marked the directorial debut of Rock, who had previously worked as a writer, producer, and actor.

-The plot follows a minor politician who unexpectedly becomes the President of the United States.
-The title refers to one of the President's functions as the American head of state.
+The plot follows a minor politician who unexpectedly becomes the president of the United States.
+The title refers to one of the president's functions as the American head of state.

 Critical reviews were mixed to negative, and the film was a box office disappointment.
 This was the last film by cinematographer Donald E. Thorin.

 Plot

 Mays Gilliam is the alderman for the 9th Ward in Washington, D.C.
 After learning he is likely to lose his job and getting dumped by his girlfriend, Kim, Gilliam is unexpectedly chosen as the Democratic Party candidate for the 2004 presidential election after his party's original presidential and vice-presidential nominees die in a plane crash and he is lauded as a hero for saving a woman from an explosion.
 Assuming the election was already lost to incumbent Republican vice-president Brian Lewis, the Democrats decided to pick a likable but unwinnable minority candidate to improve their chances in the 2008 presidential election.

 At first, Gilliam feels he will not be able to succeed as president because he would be representing the entire African-American populace, and does not want to do anything to damage his reputation.
 However, Gilliam begins to rise in the polls after his brother Mitch persuades him to speak out for what he believes in.
 He ditches the bland, boring, and uncontroversial speeches prepared for him and begins to talk honestly about major issues such as welfare, healthcare, income inequality, and society overall.
 Mays even finds time to romance Lisa Clark, a gas station attendant he crosses paths with, and who has been a huge supporter of Mays.

 After Lewis runs a series of attack ads including one saying Gilliam supports cancer, Gilliam begins to fight back using what he claimed was "kissing" his opponent (taken from Bugs Bunny–Elmer Fudd cartoons).
 A part of this strategy includes dubbing a videotape of Osama bin Laden saying he hates America but loves Brian Lewis.
 This strategy gains Gilliam even more points in the polls.

 As election day draws closer, Gilliam eventually learns the reason why he was chosen as the party candidate, fires some disloyal campaign operatives (despite them having reconciled with him afterwards), and chooses his brother as his running mate.
-He later has a debate with his opponent in which he manages to win the crowd over by speaking truth about American life.
+He later has a debate with his opponent in which he manages to win the crowd over by speaking the truth about American life.
 Finally, Gilliam ends up winning the presidency, and proposes to Lisa by saying he wants to make her his First Lady.